 Therefore, in order to successfully obtain any benefits in taxes for Expats, it is important to have the employment/assignment contract well drafted and have a good remuneration structure in place.

 The employment remuneration earned by an expatriate may be taxed in Hong Kong and also the foreign tax jurisdiction(s) such as his/her home country, say due to his/her worldwide income subject to tax in home country.
 This is called double taxation and Hong Kong has several international double taxation agreements.

 Nevertheless, the expatriate may be entitled to claim unilateral tax credit relief in certain foreign tax jurisdictions in respect of the Hong Kong salaries tax paid on his/her employment remuneration derived from out of Hong Kong.

 Moreover, the double tax treaties entered into between Hong Kong and 38 foreign tax jurisdictions including the Netherlands contain certain clauses which could also provide relief on double taxation.

 Relocating to Hong Kong?

 As seen, the Hong Kong salaries tax system might look simple, but it is not straightforward.
-Since Hong Kong is an international business hub from where various multinational corporations operate their companies, branches or other forms of establishments, such operational activity often also involves the employment of management personnel and/or experts from abroad, being assigned to Hong Kong, for several months or years.
+Since Hong Kong is an international business hub with relatively lower taxes than other jurisdictions such as Singapore from where various multinational corporations operate their companies, branches or other forms of establishments, such operational activity often also involves the employment of management personnel and/or experts from abroad, being assigned to Hong Kong, for several months or years.